 Most IRN members have a supporter who is there to help out when they are hearing the stories of people taking part in a study.
 The supporter helps with anything the IRN member needs like reading project details out loud, making copies of consent forms, taking notes, asking follow up questions and helping with sending the research files back to the IRN secretary.
 IRN members, their supporters and academic supporters look for what is shared and unique about the stories of people we talk to in each project.

-When we write up our easy read reports, like this one, all of our names are included as co-authors.
+When we write up our easy read project reports, like this one, all of our names are included as co-authors.
 Getting credit as authors is very important to IRN members.
 We all bring something to the research team, but it is still hard to get the balance right between the voices of IRN members and supporters.
 This is something we need to keep working on.
+Closing The IRN has changed a lot over ten years.
+Our work has moved from being led by academics to IRN members being full partners in projects.